oztar/node_web-terminaljs/Readme.md

-## web-terminaljs  Version 0.2.4
+## web-terminaljs  Version 0.3.5
 It is a system for web terminal, control your nodes using jquery terminal create modules for your code:
-    - restart only code of each module - not nodejs
+    - restart only code of each module - not all nodejs
     - control memory
     - create your custom modules
     - delete modules

+you can control into nodejs in process with a terminaljs. you cant create custom modules for best control or especific cotrol.
+Not need restart programa, you can reload module and memory ist ok.

 ## autor notes
 This version is the base code, it is totally improvable.